brunosouza-justauto/eng/memory-bank/activeContext.md

 - Added a congratulatory dialog that appears when all sets are completed
 - Modified the completion flow so clicking "Continue" on the dialog actually saves the workout
 - Fixed the dialog behavior to properly call the completeWorkout() function upon confirmation

-## Next Steps

-### Workout Experience Enhancements
-1. 🚧 Add customizable rest timer presets for different exercise types
-2. 🚧 Implement advanced circuit and superset support in workout tracking
-3. 🚧 Create printable/shareable workout summary reports
-4. 🚧 Add workout statistics and personal record tracking
-5. 🚧 Implement exercise history view with progress graphs

-### Multi-Day Meal Planning Enhancement
-1. 🚧 Extend existing meal planning UI to support multi-day view and management
-2. 🚧 Implement UI for creating meal templates across multiple days
-3. 🚧 Add day type labeling (e.g., Training Day, Rest Day) for different nutritional needs
-4. 🚧 Create calendar view for visualizing a complete meal plan cycle
-5. 🚧 Implement copy/duplicate functionality for entire days

-### Food Search Improvements
-1. 🚧 Enhance food filtering with dietary preferences (vegetarian, vegan, gluten-free)
-2. 🚧 Implement autocomplete suggestions for common foods
-3. 🚧 Add advanced filtering by macro ranges (e.g., high protein, low carb)
-4. 🚧 Create "Frequently Used" section based on user history
-5. 🚧 Improve unit conversion accuracy for different food densities

-### Nutrition Analytics
-1. 🚧 Create a dashboard for tracking daily/weekly nutrition targets vs. actuals
-2. 🚧 Implement visual charts for macronutrient distribution
-3. 🚧 Add progress tracking for body metrics correlated with nutrition adherence
-4. 🚧 Create printable/shareable meal plan reports
-5. 🚧 Implement nutrition goal setting and progress visualization

-### Dashboard Enhancements
-1. 📝 Add performance metrics to dashboard (workout completion, nutrition adherence)
-2. 📝 Implement calendar view widget for upcoming workouts/meals
-3. 📝 Add quick actions (log workout, record meal) directly from dashboard
-4. 📝 Provide customization options for widget arrangement and preferences

-### Check-In Form Improvements
-1. 🚧 Replace text inputs with standardized select/radio inputs for consistency
-2. 🚧 Add photo upload capability for progress photos
-3. 🚧 Implement trend visualization for check-in metrics
-4. 🚧 Add automated feedback based on check-in data
-5. 🚧 Create coach notification system for key check-in metrics

-## Active Decisions and Considerations

-### Workout Session Enhancement Approach
-- Using Web Speech API for voice announcements with user permission system
-- Implementing Vibration API for mobile devices with feature detection
-- Caching exercise demonstration images to prevent redundant API calls
-- Using HeyGainz API to fetch realistic exercise demonstration GIFs
-- Providing multi-sensory feedback (visual, audio, tactile) for comprehensive experience
-- All feedback systems are opt-in and can be toggled by the user
-- Storing user preferences in localStorage for persistence between sessions
-- Handling API-provided YouTube links to enable video demonstrations
-- Implementing text sanitization to fix encoding issues in external API data

-### Multi-Day Meal Planning Approach
-- The current system already has day_number field in meals table, supporting multi-day functionality
-- Need to decide on UI approach - calendar view vs. tabbed day view vs. scrollable timeline
-- Should provide flexibility to create meal templates (e.g., "Training Day", "Rest Day")
-- Consider implementing meal cycles (e.g., 7-day plans that repeat)
-- Need to balance simplicity with flexibility for different dietary approaches

-### Food Search and Filtering
-- Currently implementing basic category and text search only
-- Need more sophisticated filtering by dietary preferences and nutritional content
-- Consider indexing strategy for performance with large food database
-- Proper unit conversion needs food-specific density information
-- Should implement "recently used" or "favorites" functionality

-### Nutrition Analytics Requirements
-- Need to determine key metrics for nutrition tracking (beyond basic macros)
-- Consider how to handle partial adherence and deviations from plan
-- Should correlate nutrition adherence with physical progress metrics
-- Privacy considerations for sharing nutrition data with coaches
-- Performance optimization for handling large datasets of meal records

-### Assignment Data Structure
-- Using a single `assigned_plans` table for both training programs and nutrition plans
-- When assigning either type, we store it in a separate row for the athlete with appropriate fields
-- For workout plans, we store `program_template_id` (with `nutrition_plan_id` as NULL)
-- For nutrition plans, we store `nutrition_plan_id` (with `program_template_id` as NULL)
-- This approach provides flexibility while avoiding complex joins on fetches
-- Dashboard queries are now separate for each assignment type for accurate fetching
-- We keep only the most recent assignment of each type as the "active" one

-### Nutrition Plan Assignments
-- Using the same `assigned_plans` table for both training programs and nutrition plans
-- Programs use `program_template_id` while nutrition plans use `nutrition_plan_id`
-- When assigning a nutrition plan, `program_template_id` is set to `null` and vice versa
-- We query with appropriate IS NULL / NOT NULL filters to get the correct type of assignment
-- This approach provides flexibility while using existing database schema

-- Recipes will be specific to each coach (not shared)
-- Food items and recipes will appear in the same search results
-- Nutritional values for recipes will be calculated from ingredients
-- Meals will remain tied to nutrition plans (not independent)
-- We'll implement a comprehensive unit conversion system for food quantities
-- Multi-day planning will support different meal plans for training vs. rest days
-- When a recipe is added to a meal, it will be broken down into individual items for quantity editing
-- Food items are now categorized into standardized groups for better organization and filtering
-- Food classifications come from the AFCD dataset and are mapped to standardized food groups